Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 I use all of the mods listed in TPF’s corresponding section.

 ## 3.2 Essential Mods
-I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/essential-mods/).
+I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/essential-mods/) with the exception of:

+**eFPS - Exterior FPS Boost** - This mod promises better performance but it's been causing crashes around Whiterun.
+If those are fixed it may come back.

 ## 3.3 Fixes
 I use all of the mods listed in [TPF’s corresponding section.](https://thephoenixflavour.com/tpf/mod-installation/fixes/).